Debagnik/WCN-Lab/README.md

 # WCN-Lab for ETC-06 and others
-It contains network Simulator file (.tcl), Network animator file (.nam) and trace graph output as (.tr and .png)
+It contains network Simulator file (.tcl), Network animator file (.nam) and trace graph output as (.tr and .png) It also contain packet tracer files for the lab